-Items Definition

-ES Errored Second

-Within S{Avail} , the number of seconds during which one or more pattern

-errors occurred.

-Severely Errored Second

-Within S{Avail} , the number of seconds during which any of the following is

-SES detected.

-OLIO • 10 -3 or more pattern errors

-• LOF

-• LOS

-ALS Alarm Second

-Within S{Avail} , the number of seconds during which any of the following is
+Items Definition ES Errored Second Within S Avail , the number of seconds during which one or more pattern errors occurred.
+SES Severely Errored Second Within S Avail , the number of seconds during which any of the following is detected. • 10 -3 or more pattern errors • LOF • LOS ALS Alarm Second Within SAvail, the number of seconds during which any of the following is detected.

-detected.

 Link is not established.
-Provided to the control of the cont

-Remote Fault LOF

-Errored Frame Count

-Unavailable Time

-When SES or ALS continues for ten seconds, UAT starts from the

-beginning of the time.
-When items other than SES continues for ten

-seconds, UAT ends at one second before the time.
-Refer to the figure of

-UAT Example of Unavailable Time Detection.

-First, the time (when determining the start of UAT) is not counted as

-UAT, and then if determined, the UAT is recounted.
+Remote Fault LOF Errored Frame Count UAT Unavailable Time When SES or ALS continues for ten seconds, UAT starts from the beginning of the time.
+When items other than SES continues for ten seconds, UAT ends at one second before the time.
+Refer to the figure of Example of Unavailable Time Detection .
+First, the time (when determining the start of UAT) is not counted as UAT, and then if determined, the UAT is recounted.
 First, the time (when determining the end of UAT) is counted as UAT, and then if determined, the UAT is recounted.
-In a word, the values of

-UAT may be reduced later.
+In a word, the values of UAT may be reduced later.
 The same is applied to other items.

-Available Time

-AVT The available time of the measurement

-$S{Avail} = S{Total} - S{Unavail}$

-PPG Error Free Second

-EFS Within S {Avail} , the number of seconds during which no errors occurred.
+AVT Available Time The available time of the measurement S Avail =S Total -S Unavail EFS Error Free Second Within S Avail , the number of seconds during which no errors occurred.